UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 provide additional cleaning services for a fee, or specific instructions on self-cleaning expectations to avoid a cleaning fee if the option is selected by event groups to have one meal catered by an approved off-campus caterer.
 It is the responsibility of the event planner to make all arrangements in compliance with university policy.
 DHRL will assist the sponsor in identifying campus resources to learn more about compliance;

-Small adult groups and other special groups may be exempt from dining requirements, as approved by the director of Auxiliary Services; however, only one meal may be catered.
+Small adult groups and other special groups may be exempt from dining requirements, as approved by the Division of Student Success; however, only one meal may be catered.
 All other meals must be taken at off-campus locations, or may be purchased by each individual at an on-campus locations;

 receive and review the participant guarantee number from each event planner; ensure that all spaces have been prepared, including 10 percent more beds; and ensure that the event planner adheres to and understands the billing consequences of both over- and under-occupancy, as well as the space limitations should the number exceed more than 10 percent.
 In some cases, DHRL will not be able to accommodate last minute excessive participants; if that occurs, the event planner will be responsible for communicating with those participants for whom no space is available;